If you’re like most parents, you are probably inundated with baby product options from the moment you find out you’re pregnant.

 Let’s start with the basics.
-You know that your baby needs a crib of some sort, but you may not have realized just how many options are out there.
+You know that your baby needs a crib, but you may not have realized just how many options are out there.
 Most folks are familiar with a standard crib but may not know precisely what a mini crib is.

 So what is a mini crib?
-Well, as you might have guessed, a mini crib is a smaller version of a standard baby crib.
+As you might have guessed, a mini crib is a smaller version of a standard baby crib.

 Standard cribs tend to be about 28 x 52 inches, whereas mini crib dimensions will be around 24 x 38 inches (exact measurements will vary, but this gives you a general idea).

 So what’s the real difference when it comes to a mini crib vs. a standard crib size?
 Well, a lot.

 We’ll delve into mini cribs first.
 The great advantage of having a mini crib over a standard crib is that most mini cribs are portable.
 As your baby grows over the first year or so, you’ll have the freedom to move their crib around the house.

 Time to move the baby out of your room and into the world (or just their own room)?
 Need to have the little one nap somewhere other than the home office so you can get some work done?
 Not a problem with a mini crib.